WAIFS AND UNSUNG HEROES;

 needful and victimized by their relationships and life

-mother will likely be attracted to a BPD Waif.
-The central reason
+worried mother will likely be attracted to a BPD Waif.
+The central

 his mother's mood, with the subconscious hope that he could win

-her affection, and help her become responsive to his intrinsic
+her affection, and help her become more responsive to his intrinsic

-needs for tenderness, joyful interaction and play.
+needs for tenderness, play and joyful interaction.
 This means,

 he came to believe that if he could just repair Her, he might

-feel happier and better.
-As a kid, this was an automatic and reflexive
+feel happier and at ease.
+As a kid, this was an automatic and

-defense he acquired, to get what he needed and save himself from
+reflexive defense he acquired, to get what he needed, and save

 FEEL COMPELLED TO RESCUE A BORDERLINE FROM HER PAIN AND TROUBLES,